Speed Management

 School Zones

 School zones are generally defined as a section of roadway fronting a school between the school property lines.
-School zones are in effect during school recess and while children are going to or leaving school during the opening or closing hours.
-The speed limit in a school zone is 20 mph.
-The typical morning and evening times that school flashers operate on normal school days for Dublin City Schools within Dublin city limits are as follows:
+The speed limit in a school zone is 20 mph, and school zones are in effect during pickup and drop-off times during the school day

-• Elementary Schools: 8:40-9:15 a.m. and 3:35-4 p.m.
+• Elementary schools: 8:40-9:15 a.m. and 3:35-4 p.m.

-• Middle Schools: 7:58-8:33 a.m. and 3:03-3:28 p.m.
+• Middle schools: 7:58-8:33 a.m. and 3:03-3:28 p.m.

-• Elementary and Middle School shared sites: 7:58-9:15 a.m. and 3:03-4 p.m.
+• Elementary and middle school shared sites: 7:58-9:15 a.m. and 3:03-4 p.m.

-• High Schools: 7:25-8 a.m. and 1:45-2:10 p.m. and 2:37-3:02 p.m.
+• High schools: 7:25-8 a.m. and 1:45-2:10 p.m. and 2:37-3:02 p.m.

 Changing Speed Limits